 - 1 Almost opposite the church, take a wide shingle track running next to some new houses, marked as the Sussex Border Path (SBP), and through the smaller of two wooden gates.
 Keep to the left on a wide grassy path.
 In just over 100m, the brambles on the left end and you come to a tall oak.
-Turn left here through a swing-gate into a meadow, thus leaving the SBP.
+Turn left here past an unneeded wooden swing-gate into a meadow, thus leaving the SBP.
 Go diagonally across the centre of the grassy meadow aiming for the far corner, following a faint path made by many feet.
-You reach the edge of Furzefield Wood and here there is an old fence with a low rusty metal gate.
-Simply step over the gate into the wood.
+You reach the edge of Furzefield Wood and here pass through a gap in an old rusty fence that leads you into the wood.
 (This path and the wood are local secrets, much used by local people, although they are not statutory footpaths and are not marked on the map.)
 Follow the path into the wood.
 It is joined by a small path coming from the left and veers right over a ditch.
-Immediately take the right fork, the wider path, staying close to the field on your right.
-The path soon expands into a wide straight path through magnificent woodland of tall beeches. - 2 At the end of the field on the right, with a deep gully down on your left, the path turns right and here you are joined by another section of the Sussex Border Path.
+Continue straight ahead, staying close to the field on your right.
+The path soon expands into a wide straight path through magnificent woodland of tall beeches. - 2 At the end of the field on the right, with a deep gully down on your left, the path turns right at a 2-way fingerpost and here you are joined by another section of the Sussex Border Path.
 The path now runs in a fine woodland strip between fields.
 It zigzags out of the woodland to a crossing of paths by a 4-way fingerpost.
 Go straight over along the right-hand side of the field, with the wood on your right.
 The path goes over a stream and follows a hedgerow on your right.
-At the end, by a large metal gate, cross a road and take a footpath opposite, going past the remains of a stile by another large metal gate and along the right-hand side of a meadow.
+At the end, by a large metal gate, cross a road and take a footpath opposite, as directed by a fingerpost.
+Go through a wooden swing-gate by a large metal gate and along the right-hand side of a meadow.
 The path goes over a stile and runs between wire fences in a magnificent line of tall trees.
 The pasture on your left is lined with oak trees and in late spring bluebells are on show.
 At the end of the fence, where you can see several ponds, and perhaps water fowl, on the right, turn left at a fingerpost.